 Preparing for a winter storm

-• Have a corded telephone available: Cordless phones don't work without power.
+• Have a corded telephone or a charged cell phone available: Cordless phones don't work without power.

 • Have an alternative heat source.

 • Consider purchasing a generator.
 Operate it only outside in a well-ventilated place.

 • Install storm windows or cover windows with plastic, insulate walls and attics, and apply caulk and weather stripping to windows and doors.

 • Clear rain gutters, repair roof leaks and cut away tree branches that could damage your home or other structures during a storm.

 • Consider purchasing a pump to remove water.